-The model selection procedure described above may set all pair-copulas to the independence copula in the subsequent trees from $\tree_{q+1}$ to $\tree_{d-1}$ for a truncation level $q \in \cbr{1,\ldots,d-2}$.
+\paragraph{Selecting truncated regular vine tree sequences.} The model selection procedure described above may set all pair-copulas to the independence copula in the subsequent trees from $\tree_{q+1}$ to $\tree_{d-1}$ for a truncation level $q \in \cbr{1,\ldots,d-2}$.
 In this case, the resulting model corresponds to the truncated X-vine model in Definition~\ref{def:truncXvine}.
-Besides an information criterion, we consider two additional criteria for selecting the independence copula at an edge $e$: when the effective sample size $|\iset_{D_e}|=n_{D_e}$ falls below a certain low value, and when the absolute value of the empirical Kendall's tau is close to zero.
-Sparsity, induced by a smaller effective sample size, is more likely when the total sample size $n$ is relatively smaller than the dimension $d$; recall that we condition on $(j-1)$ variables being extreme in tree $\tree_j$ as explained in Section~\ref{sec:estimation1}.
+Besides an information criterion, we consider two additional criteria for selecting the independence copula at an edge $e$: when the effective sample size $|\iset_{D_e}|=n_{D_e}$ falls below a certain low value, or when the absolute value of the empirical Kendall's tau is close to zero. \chng{Sparsity induced by a smaller effective sample size, is more likely when the total sample size $n$ is relatively small with respect to the dimension $d$.}

 Even when the above criteria are not met, when $d$ is large, it is natural to limit the number of model parameters by considering truncated X-vines, since Dissmann's algorithm captures as much dependence as possible in the first few trees.
 We use a modified Bayesian information (mBIC) to determine the truncation level, inspired by the one for regular vine copulas in \cite{nagler2019model}.
 This modified version adjusts the prior probability in the BIC to penalise dependence copulas more severely in trees at higher levels.
 More specifically, assuming that for any edge $e \in \edges_j$ for $j \ge 2$, the parametric family has a single parameter $\theta_{e}$ and that a value of $\theta_e = 0$ corresponds to the independence copula, the mBIC includes independent Bernoulli variables $\1(\theta_e\ne 0)$ with mean $\psi_e=\psi_0^{j-1}$ for $e\in \edges_j$ and a hyperparameter $\psi_0 \in (0, 1)$: set $\mBIC(1) = 0$ and, for $q \in \cbr{2,\ldots,d-1}$, put